ACM40960/project-DeepankarVyas/README.md

 [deepankar.vyas@ucdconnect.ie](mailto:deepankar.vyas@ucdconnect.ie)
 [LinkedIn Profile](https://www.linkedin.com/in/deepankar-vyas-953090161/)

-**DISCLAIMER** :- This project is purely for educational and academic purpose and does not endorse betting or gambling in any form.
+**DISCLAIMER** :- This project is intended purely for educational and academic purpose and does not endorse betting or gambling in any form.